Thetacz/currencyExchanger/README.md

 ## Currency Exchanger written as Kiwi.com task

+Uses YAHOO financial rates and symbols from localeplanet.com.
+If it can't connect, uses local copy in 'rates.json'.

+Params:

+	--amount			amount of currency to be exchanged

+	--input_currency	code or symbol of currency to be achanged

+	--output_currency	code or symbol of currency to exchange to (if not provided will convert to all known currencies)

-It uses fortex-python module to do the heavy lifting.
-Output is json object writen in console and to file 'exchangex.json'.
+Output is json object writen in console and to file 'exchanged.json'.

-note: if it can't find rate on selected currencty, it writes 'rate not available' instead of the exchange rate
+note: If you use symbol that matches more currencies, it converts to them all.